wsgavin/osxinit/README.md

 These are a set of scripts I've created to setup my OS X box.
 I've learned quite a bit from other folks dotfiles and install scripts and do my best to provide acknowledgments.

 The one major difference I feel I've done is to setup install scripts per program/tool to modularize the install process.
+Also, I did not copy verbatum.
+Not particularly interested in capying someone exactly, just to be inspired by them.

 ## Requirements